lwoodson/lwoodson.github.io/_posts/2015-07-13-docker-fueled-microservices-part-1.md

 discussing microservices, I think they misunderstand what it means, at least how Martin Fowler would define it.
 Or perhaps I am the one that misunderstands!

-At any rate, everything here seemed to fit the case for a microservice.
+At any rate, our problems seemed to fit the case for a microservice.
 There was a natural dividing line around the business capability of predicting shipments and the rest of our app.
 That dividing line had an easy interface to design -- given an order, predict a shipment.
 This functionality needed to be